-

 Finally, the aldehyde is brominated with N-bromosuccinimide to form the desired product.

-This route is relatively simple, but it requires the use of toxic reagents such as lithium aluminum hydride and N-bromosuccinimide.
+This route is relatively simple, but it requires the use of toxic reagents such as lithium aluminum hydride and N-bromosuccinimide. - Another commonly used route involves the reaction of 3-chloro-6-methylpyridazine with bromomethylbenzene in the presence of sodium hydroxide.

 This reaction forms a bromomethyl intermediate, which is further transformed into the desired product by heating with sodium hydroxide and sodium bicarbonate.

-This route is less toxic than the classic route, but it requires the use of a separated solvent and the reaction time is longer.
+This route is less toxic than the classic route, but it requires the use of a separated solvent and the reaction time is longer. - The third route involves the reaction of 3-bromomethyl-6-chloropyridine with zinc chloride in the presence of a base catalyst such as sodium hydroxide.

 The reaction forms a corresponding phenol which is further treated with a reactive halogenating agent such as N-bromosuccinimide to form the desired product.

-This route is less toxic than the classic route, and it can be performed in a single step, but the yield is lower than the other routes.
+This route is less toxic than the classic route, and it can be performed in a single step, but the yield is lower than the other routes. - Another alternative route involves the reaction of 3-chloro-6-methyl-pyridazin-5-one with bromoform in the presence of a base catalyst such as potassium hydroxide.

 The reaction forms a bromide intermediate which can be further brominated with N-bromosuccinimide to form the desired product.